martinthomas/annx-doc/index.md

 What kind of tournaments?
 Annx was created for the [ATA](https://www.atamartialarts.com/) competitors and their families attending taekwondo tournaments in North Texas.

 ### Quick Questions:
-- How do I view the latest announcments?
+- How do I see the latest announcments?
 Visit [Annx](http://annx.ninjaarmy.net) - http://annx.ninjaarmy.net - on your device (phone, tablet, laptop, smart TV)
 - How do I get new announcments?
-The list of announcments will be updated automatically.
+The list of announcements will be updated automatically.
 You can use reload the page if you like.
 - How do I send an announcement?
-You need to have a login for the system.
-More details further down.
+Only tournament staff with a login can send a new announcement.
+See the quick guide for staff.further down.